-When it comes to Mathematics, the most commonly heard piece of advice is perhaps the familiar phrase “Practice Makes Perfect”.
+When it comes to Math, the most commonly heard piece of advice is perhaps the familiar phrase “Practice Makes Perfect”.

-While these are wise words to live by, and is generally true for Mathematics at Primary and Secondary levels, the game changes when students progress to Junior College, where the complexity of the subject increases substantially.
-Due to the increased difficulty, purely attempting as many practice questions as possible is often not enough to assure students of a good exam grade where higher-level Mathematics is concerned.
+While these are wise words to live by, and is generally true for Math at Primary and Secondary levels, the game changes when students progress to Junior College, where the complexity of the subject increases substantially.
+Due to the increased difficulty, purely attempting as many practice questions as possible is often not enough to assure students of a good exam grade where higher-level Math is concerned.

 Another technique commonly relied upon by students is going through past-year exam papers in an attempt to spot patterns and trends, and revising accordingly.
 As we know, all predictive techniques come with some measure of risk, and question-spotting, being a gamble by its very nature, will not guarantee students good exam grades.

-Contrary to popular belief, the key to scoring consistently high grades in Mathematics at Junior College level is neither lots of practice, nor question-spotting or analyzing how examiners set questions.
+Contrary to popular belief, the key to scoring consistently high grades in Math at Junior College level is neither lots of practice, nor question-spotting or analyzing how examiners set questions.

-The most foolproof method of achieving consistently high marks for tests and exams is for students to develop an in-depth understanding of each topic, as well as the versatility in applying this understanding to solve the different types of questions they may encounter.
+The most foolproof method of achieving consistently high marks for tests and exams is for students to develop an in-depth understanding of each topic, especially theory-centric topics, as well as the versatility in applying this understanding to solve the different types of questions they may encounter.

 The most common problem Junior College students face while attempting to complete their tutorials is that they often get stuck very early on, leaving them frustrated and discouraged.
 The reason this problem arises is in part due to the heavy assignment workload students are given, as well as their tight academic schedule.
 Feeling the pressure to complete their assignments on time, students tend to jump straight into doing their tutorial assignments after just a cursory reading of their lecture notes, often having to revisit and consult their notes when they realize that they are out of their depth.